 Research Group

-This section presents the Translational Data Science Lab's current members, former members, and a chronological list of completed Ph.D. dissertations.
-Please visit the Translational Data Science Lab website for much more information on our transdisciplinairy research.
+This section presents the Translational Data Science & AI Lab's current members, former members, and a chronological list of completed Ph.D. dissertations.
+Please visit the TDS Lab website for much more information on our transdisciplinairy research.

 Current team [ ^ ]